 A medically induced coma can be understood via the science behind general anesthesia, which some 60,000 patients undergo every day.
 Anesthesia is, essentially, a reversible coma.
 When patients go under general anesthesia that entire process is actually a reversible coma.
 Often the same drugs are used in both routine anesthesia and a medically induced coma.

-However, use of these drugs for an extended period of time causes the possibilities those drugs can accumulate, taking them a while to be flushed out of the system.
+However, the use of these drugs for an extended period of time causes the possibilities those drugs can accumulate, taking them a while to be flushed out of the system.

-What is the treatment for TBI?
+What Was Schumacher‘s Treatment for TBI?

-With traumatic brain injury (TBI), there is a sequence of treatment.
-The most serious step to take is to put the patient into an induced coma.
-The purpose of the induced coma is to reduce pressure in the brain.
-This means Michael Schumacher’s head injury was sufficient that it caused swelling and subsequent pressure in the brain.
+With traumatic brain injury (TBI), there is a sequence of treatments.
+The most serious step is to put the patient into an induced coma to reduce pressure in the brain.
+This means Michael Schumacher’s head injury was sufficient in that it caused swelling and subsequent pressure in the brain.
 An induced coma is done when you have exhausted other, simpler things to do.
 It allows the brain to begin to heal, and gives the patient a fighting chance.

 It was said that Michael Schumacher underwent surgery following his accident, and that doctors removed blood clots.
 What else might surgery have entailed?